1inch/limit-order-protocol/description.md

 | --- | --- | --- |
 | 20 bytes | 4 bytes | variable size calldata |

 When the order is executed and the protocol calculates the amount, the selector on the provided contract address is called, and the packed arguments are passed.
-Additionally the arguments calldata is extended with
+Additionally the arguments calldata is extended with:

 - `requestedAmount` is the requested amount to calculate making or taking amount for.
 - `remainingMakingAmount` is the remaining making amount for the order, which can be different from an order's `makingAmount` if the order was partially filled previously.